BDuyguOzpolat/Platynereis-GermRegen-Metzger-et-al-2024/README.md

 VUN: vasa, usp, nanos
 40: 40segment group
 7DPA: 7 days post amputation
+W1: Worm sample 1 on the slide
 40X: lense used
 tilestack: it is a tiled z-stack

+The files can be opened with FIJI, and will still have metadata associated.